DeaY01/Essay-Marker-Bot/README.md

 ## How to Use

 1. Send your essay **topic/question**
-2. Send clear photo(s) of your handwritten
+2. Send clear photo(s) of your handwritten essay
 3. Type `done` when finished
 4. Get detailed marking + score out of 50